pr01og/upwork_test_answers/swift_test.md

 51. What is a muting instance method in Swift?
   Answers:
-  * When there is “muting” keyword in front of extension.
+  * When there is "muting" keyword in front of extension.
   * When extension can add new types to existing classes.
   * When instance method without extension can modify itself.
   * A method that modifies self.